TauferLab/GEOtiled/docs/Function_Docs.md

 #### Required Parameters
 shape_file : str
-* String specifying path to the shapefile.
+* String specifying code of shapefile to get extents for.

 #### Returns
 tuple of tuple